 When to use a relational database

-If you’re creating a project where the data is predictable, in terms of structure, size, and frequency of access, relational databases are still the best choice.
+If you’re creating a project where the data is predictable in terms of structure, size, and frequency of access, relational databases are still the best choice.

-Normalization can help reduce the size of the data on disk by limiting duplicate data and anomalies, decreasing the risk of requiring vertical scaling in future.
+Normalization can help reduce the size of the data on disk by limiting duplicate data and anomalies, decreasing the risk of requiring vertical scaling in the future.

 Relational databases are also the best choice if relationships between entities are important.